Research and Development of Spatial Distribution Data of

 After completing

-the preparation of spatial distribution data of buildings in Haibei Prefecture,
+the preparation of spatial distribution data of buildings in Haibei prefecture,

 attributes such as spatial location and area (one floor) of buildings were